romagarc14/Airline_Travel_Capstone/airline-travel-capstone/README.txt

 Flights
 · Find all, sort by Price
       /flights/price
-· Find all, sort by Minutes Traveled
+· Find all, sort by Total Time
       /flights/time
 · Find by Airline Id
       /flights/airlines/{airlineId}